scholarslab/digitalpedagogy-draft/praxis.md

 ### “How Did They Make That?”

-* What is it? -
+* What is it?

-* Why is it useful?
-How does it exemplify digital pedagogy? -
-* How to integrate it into a course? -
+Posner offers a modest gallery of various digital projects, and breaks each down into the tools and techniques used in their production.
+The goal is to show how each is made, so others might also make similar projects and build from them.

+The site would be a perfect starting point for students before their own digital projects.
+Have students visit the site, then visit each example project, to see how the list of parts and techniques used on a project correspond to specific results.
+Get a feel for what different types of projects offer.

 ### “The Kits for Cultural History at HASTAC 2014”

-* What is it? -
+* What is it?

+An introduction and rationale for the *Kits for Cultural History* projects at the University of Victoria Makerlab.

 * Why is it useful?
-How does it exemplify digital pedagogy? -
+How does it exemplify digital pedagogy?

 * How to integrate it into a course? -

 ### “Lying about the Past”

-* What is it? -
+* What is it?

+Mills Kelly's 2008 syllabus for a course teaching students how to debunk historial hoaxes, and how to create their own.

 * Why is it useful?
-How does it exemplify digital pedagogy? -
+How does it exemplify digital pedagogy?

-* How to integrate it into a course? -
+* How to integrate it into a course?

 ### **Praxis Network**

-* What is it? -
+* What is it?

 * Why is it useful?
-How does it exemplify digital pedagogy? -
+How does it exemplify digital pedagogy?

-* How to integrate it into a course? -
+* How to integrate it into a course?

 ### “Victorian Literature + Victorian Informatics”